Skip to main content

 strategy.exit("ATR Trail", "Long", trail_points=dynamicTrailDistance, trail_offset=0)

 This approach keeps your trailing stop closer during calm markets and gives more breathing room during volatile periods.
-You can dive deeper into ATR concepts in our ATR Pine Script guide.
+I prefer ATR-based trailing for crypto pairs like BTC/USD where volatility can spike 4x in a single session — a fixed percentage trail would stop me out too often.
+The ATR Pine Script guide goes deeper into the calculations.

 Stepped Trailing (My Personal Favorite)